OpenTAI/wild-deepfake/README.md

 # Expriments
-previous datasets and our dataset comparsion:
+We use pretrained Resnet-101 to extracted features from provious datasets and our dataset, here is the comparsion:

 <img src="./TT_low.png" width="150" height="150" alt="Deepfake-TIMIT_low" align="left">